 It depends which type of review you’re talking about.

-Surprisingly, in my experience, reviews from bloggers are only of minor importance.
+In my experience, reviews from independent bloggers (as opposed to people writing for larger publications) are usually only of minor importance.
 It would be typical for a very positive review to sell just a few copies of your book.

 Again, if you have other questions, please feel free to ask.